-Inpatient hospice care is the choice when severe pain or other symptoms require an advanced level of care that is more effectively provided during a short stay in an inpatient hospice facility.
+The Inpatient level of hospice care is the best choice when severe pain or other symptoms require an advanced level of care that is more safely and effectively provided during a short stay in an inpatient hospice facility.

 Your hospice nurse works with you to decide if the inpatient level of hospice care is best for your loved one.
-If severe pain or other symptoms are becoming difficult to manage at home, the hospice nurse might recommend a transfer to one of Samaritan’s inpatient hospice centers.
+If severe pain or other symptoms are becoming too difficult to manage at home, or if your loved one could benefit from the Center’s other services, the hospice nurse may recommend a transfer to one of Samaritan’s inpatient hospice centers.
 At our South Jersey inpatient hospice facilities, your loved one will receive 24/7 care to increase their comfort level.

 Samaritan’s two inpatient centers feature peaceful, home-like environments.
 The inpatient staff provides round-the-clock symptom relief for the comfort of your loved one.
-Your hospice nurse will work with you and your family to determine which Center is best for you.
+Your hospice nurse will work with you and your family to determine which inpatient hospice facility best meets your needs.

-Gerry is 74 years old and lived alone.
+Gerry is 74-years-old and lived alone.
 He was diagnosed with lung cancer two years ago that has spread to his liver and spine.
 On a recent visit, Gerry’s adult children, Robin and David, were alarmed to find him on the floor unable to stand after a fall four days before.
 The family discussed Gerry’s declining health, his safety, and his healthcare wishes.
-Robin would also move in with him to be his primary caregiver.
+Robin arranged to move in with him to be his primary caregiver.
 They decided he would forego rehab and other aggressive treatment, so his primary care physician referred him to Samaritan’s hospice care at home.
 Robin and David were relieved that he’d be getting comfort care to address his physical, emotional, and spiritual needs as his illness progressed.

-After several weeks, however, Gerry’s pain got worse, and the hospice team found it increasingly difficult to keep him comfortable.
+After several weeks, however, Gerry’s pain got worse, and the hospice team found it increasingly difficult to keep him comfortable at home.
 His hospice nurse proposed to Gerry and his family that he consider transferring from home to Samaritan’s inpatient hospice center in Mount Holly, NJ.
-The team’s goal was to bring his pain under control and transfer him back home where he wanted to be.
+The team’s goal was to bring his pain under control and then transfer him back home where he most wanted to be.

-Gerry’s pain medication was increased at special intervals and monitored around the clock until he again felt comfortable.
-Gerry was happy to return home with assistance from his children, and begin routine hospice care once again.
+Gerry’s pain medication was increased at specific intervals and monitored around the clock until he again felt comfortable.
+Gerry was happy to return home with assistance from his children, to resume routine hospice care once again.

-To qualify for inpatient hospice care at our New Jersey facilities, your loved one requires a more intense level of care than can be provided at home.
+To meet Medicare’s criteria for the inpatient level of hospice care at our New Jersey facilities, your loved one requires a more intense level of care than can be safely provided at home.
 Your hospice nurse will work with you and your family to determine the requirement.
 However, in general, one or more of the following should be met: